-Chely Wright Joins Carrie Underwood, Toby Keith and More in Congratulating CMT’s Cody Alan on Coming Out
+Chely Wright Joins Carrie Underwood, Toby Keith and More in Congratulating CMT's Cody Alan on Coming Out

 On Thursday, the radio and TV personality, 44, opened up about his sexuality for the first time on social media after speaking to PEOPLE exclusively earlier in the week about his decision to share his revelation.

-Chely Wright — the first country music star to come out as gay in 2010 — is now coming forward to congratulate Alan on his announcement.
+Chely Wright — the first major country star to come out publicly in 2010 — is now coming forward to congratulate Alan on his announcement.

 “Cody Alan’s choice to share his whole truth is important on a lot of levels.
 It’s a huge moment for him, personally, in that he can now be free of continual worry that someone will find out before he’s ready for them to find out — and I can tell you, it’s the greatest feeling in the world,” Wright, 46, who released her new album I Am the Rain in September, told PEOPLE in an exclusive statement.